allwefantasy/mlsql-plugins/README.md

 # mlsql-plugins
-This project is collection of plugins fro MLSQL.
+This project is a collection of plugins for MLSQL.
 Please check every module in project for more detail.